hathora/builder/docs/tutorial_top_down_shooter.md

 const client = new HathoraClient(process.env.APP_ID as string, process.env.COORDINATOR_HOST);
 ```

-First, we import everything we need to construct this scene, and set a new instance of the `HathoraClient` class to a variable.
+After that, we define our `BootScene` class, extending from Phaser's `Scene` class and override the `preload` and `create` methods.
+In `preload` we load our image assets which you downloaded earlier.
+In `create` we create a new connection to a room on our Hathora server, and and start the game scene, passing the connection and token.

 ```ts
 // Here we extend from Phaser's Scene class to create a game scene compatible with Phaser